Safety

 Food Safety

-Many of our events are catered by volunteers, but we still follow the food safety rules you’d find in a commercial kitchen.
+Usually our events are catered by volunteers, but we still follow the food safety rules you’d find in a commercial kitchen.
 Beginner cooks and brewers are encouraged to seek out more experienced mentors to make not only tasty food, but safe food.